denten-books/plain-text/0-intro.md

 platforms to the formation of massive shared archives.
 The "cultural techniques" that guide our use of such technologies are formative of the society as a whole [@leroi-gourhan_gesture_1993, 83-84;
 @siegert_cultural_2015].
-Therefore, daily choices like choosing a text editor, a filing system, or a social networking platform cannot be addressed in shallow instrumental system-centric ideals.
+Daily choices like choosing a text editor, a filing system, or a social networking platform cannot therefore be addressed in shallow instrumental, system-centric ideals.
 Complex computational systems cannot give rise to ideals any more than financial markets can.
 From the many available visions of human-computer interaction I argue for choosing one that confirms to a humanist ethos, whatever the reader's politics.

 Computational poetics encourages users to become active thinkers, tinkerers, and makers of technology.
-It treats binary and digital environments as fluid literary systems, amenable to the construction and the deconstruction of meaning.
-I further encourage those who may have considered themselves mere "users" to apply the same critical acuity they employ in the close reading of prose and poetry to the understanding of code and machine.
+It understands binary and digital environments to be also semiotic and symbolic systems in essence, amenable to the construction and the deconstruction of meaning.
+I further encourage those who may have considered themselves mere "users" of computation to apply the same critical acuity they employ in the close reading of prose and poetry to the understanding of code and machine.
 For text to render on the screen properly it must be encoded or translated from machine-transmittable code into human-readable shape.
 Encoding constitutes a primitive field of textual activity, at the crossroads of computer science and the study of literature.
-Encoding matters because how text is encoded, transmitted, and stored decides who gets to decode, to receive, and to access.
+Encoding matters because how texts are encoded, transmitted, and stored decides who gets to decode, receive, and access.

 The advent of simulated text necessitates a computational poetics, which enables unfettered access to text, code, platform, and infrastructure.
-For now, commands like *xxd*, *pcap*, *ssh*, and *traceroute* resemble arcane incantations that elicit hidden, symbolic action.[^ln-cli] Those who wield them gain the metaphorical power to "hop" across, to "sniff" packets, to "survey," to "traverse," and to "flood" network topographies.
+For now, commands like *xxd*, *pcap*, *ssh*, and *traceroute* resemble arcane incantations that elicit hidden, symbolic action.
+Those who wield them gain the metaphorical power to "hop" across, to "sniff" packets, to "survey," to "traverse," and to "flood" network topographies.
 Computational poetics empower the reader to resist hard-wired models of machine-bound interpretation.
-Yet today, resistance remains the domain of the few.
+Today, resistance remains the domain of the few.
 Plain text channels itinerant streams of data back into the tidal pools of human agency and comprehension for all.
-There, code can become intelligible for the very subjects whose loss Foucault and Kittler lament.[^ln-lament] Only in such encrypted tunnels and secure shells can anything like the digital humanities or new media studies take root.
+There, code can become intelligible for the very subjects whose loss Foucault and Kittler lament.[^ln-lament] Only in such encrypted tunnels and secure shells can anything like the digital humanities and new media studies take root.

 ## Method